ManohisoaS/troov/server/README.md

 ## To Configure the Environment

-The .env file must be located in the config/ directory, and you must add the following keys to run the app correctly:
+The .env file must be located in the principal directory, and you must add the following keys to run the app correctly:

 -    PORT (optional): The port used by Express to listen for requests.
 If not specified, the default port is 3000.